 - h.
-Income Taxes Income taxes are accounted for under the asset-liability method as prescribed by SFAS No.109, "Accounting for Income Taxes".
+Income Taxes Income taxes are accounted for under the asset-liability method as prescribed by ASC 740, "Income Taxes".
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to temporary differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax basis.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in the Statement of Income in the period that includes the enactment date. - i.
 Investment Tax Credit The Company accounts for Investment Tax Credit ("ITC") under the flow-through accounting method (full recognition in the period the asset is placed in service).
 Thus, a future deductible temporary difference exists, with which a deferred income tax asset is associated. - j.
 Customer Deposits The Company requires customers to provide cash deposits as a guarantee of payment for energy consumed, according to the legislation set forth by the ASEP.
-The ASEP has issued resolutions JD-219 (March 31, 1998) and JD-761 (June 8, 1998) which provide that in those cases where the customer has established a good payment record, defined as no more than three late payments in a twelvementh period, the deposit shall be returned. - k.
+The ASEP has issued resolutions JD-219 (March 31, 1998) and JD-76 (June 8, 1998) which provide that in those cases where the customer has established a good payment record, defined as no more than three late payments in a twelve-month period, the deposit shall be returned.

+Notes to financial statements For the nine months ended September 30, 2009 and 2008

+- k.
 Contingencies In the normal course of business, the Company is subject to various regulatory actions, proceedings, and lawsuits related to environmental, tax or other legal matters.
 The Company establishes reserves for these potential contingencies when they are deemed probable and reasonably estimable.
-For further discussion of contingencies, see Note 7.

-Notes to financial statements For the three months ended March 31, 2009 and 2008

-I. Seniority Premium and Severance Fund - According to the Panamanian Labor Code, upon the termination of any employee contracted for an indefinite period of time, regardless the cause, the employee is entitled to a seniority premium at the rate of one week's salary for every year of work, since they were first employed.
+For further discussion of contingencies, see Note 7. - I. Seniority Premium and Severance Fund According to the Panamanian Labor Code, upon the termination of any employee contracted for an indefinite period of time, regardless the cause, the employee is entitled to a seniority premium at the rate of one week's salary for every year of work, since they were first employed.
 Seniority premiums represent 1.92% of total salaries paid.